6RD not working in latest snapshots

 Leaving to feedback for now, but pretty sure this is all good.

-#52 Updated by Will Wainwright about 4 years ago
+#52 Updated by Will Wainwright over 4 years ago

 I can confirm that my ipv6 connection appears to be working!